-Through the Southern Oregon Foreign Language Articulation (SOFLA) project and the Department of Foreign Languages and Literatures at Southern Oregon University, high school seniors may obtain Southern Oregon University foreign language credit through the SOFLA Foreign Language Proficiency Program.
+Through the Southern Oregon Foreign Language Association (SOFLA) and the Department of Foreign Languages and Literatures at Southern Oregon University, high school seniors may obtain Southern Oregon University foreign language credit through the SOFLA Foreign Language High School Proficiency Program.

 Only approved schools and teachers are allowed to participate in the program.
-Participating students must be high school seniors enrolled in an advanced (third, fourth or fifth year) high school language program, successfully pass an Oral Proficiency Interview (OPI) administered by a certified ACTFL (American Council on the Teaching of Foreign Languages) tester, and demonstrate writing proficiency through the SOFLA writing proficiency exam.
+Participating students must be high school seniors enrolled in an advanced (third, fourth or fifth year, or AP) high school language program, successfully pass an Oral Proficiency Interview (OPI) administered by a certified ACTFL (American Council on the Teaching of Foreign Languages) tester, and demonstrate writing proficiency through the SOFLA writing proficiency exam.

 In addition to the ACTFL OPI, students must complete a writing assessment.
 The SOFLA writing assessment is an instrument for measuring writing proficiency based on ACTFL Writing Proficiency standards.
 The instrument was developed at Southern Oregon University in conjunction with the Southern Oregon Foreign Language Articulation project.
 Students successfully completing the program will be awarded the following quarter hour credits: